yaml/yaml-spec/spec/spec.md

 sequences] (_block-in context_) and outside them (_block-out context_).

 : In [flow styles], explicit [indicators] are used to delineate structure.
-Since the plain scalars have no delineating [indicators], they are subject to some restrictions to avoid ambiguities.
+Since plain scalars have no delineating [indicators], they are subject to some restrictions to avoid ambiguities.
 These restrictions depend on where they appear: as implicit keys directly inside a [block mapping] (_block-key_); as implicit keys inside a [flow mapping] (_flow-key_); as values inside a [flow collection] (_flow-in_); or as